Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 console.log(arrayBuffer); // ArrayBuffer object representing the encoded JSON string
 ```

+### Time Complexity: O(n)
+Encoding the string using TextEncoder and creating an ArrayBuffer from the Uint8Array both involve iterating over the input data, making the operation linear with respect to the length of the string.

 ##### Explanation:
 - ArrayBuffers are used as the underlying storage for TypedArrays.
 - If the object holds a TypedArray, you can access its underlying ArrayBuffer using TypedArray.buffer.